Mesud II: Reign

-He led several campaigns against the emerging Turkmen principalities, the Beyliks, always on behalf of the Mongols and usually with Mongol troops.
+Mesud led several campaigns against the emerging Turkmen principalities, the Beyliks, always on behalf of the Mongols and usually with Mongol troops.
 Notable among these is the expedition beginning late in 1286 against the Germiyanids.
 The Germiyanids were a warlike band of Turkmen ancestry, settled by the Seljuqs a generation before in southwestern Anatolia to keep the more unruly Turkmen nomads in check.
-Masud conducted the campaign under the tutelage of the vizier and elder statesman, Fakhr al-Din Ali.
+Mesud conducted the campaign under the tutelage of the vizier and elder statesman, Fakhr al-Din Ali.
 Though there were a few successes on the battlefield, the highly mobile Germiyanids remained a significant force in the region.
-Masud and his Mongol allies conducted similarly futile expeditions against the Karamanids, Eshrefids and Ottomans.
+Mesud and his Mongol allies conducted similarly futile expeditions against the Karamanids, Eshrefids and Ottomans.

-In 1297 in an atmosphere characterized by intrigue and near constant revolt against the distant Ilkhan authority, both on the part of Mongol officers and local Turkmen potentates, the hapless Masud was implicated in a plot against the Ilkhanate.
+In 1297 in an atmosphere characterized by intrigue and near constant revolt against the distant Ilkhan authority, both on the part of Mongol officers and local Turkoman potentates, the hapless Mesud was implicated in a plot against the Ilkhanate.
 He was pardoned but deprived of his throne and confined in Tabriz.
 He was replaced with Kayqubad III who soon became involved in a similar plot and was executed by Mahmud Ghazan.
-The impoverished Masud returned to the throne in 1303.
+The impoverished Mesud returned to the throne in 1303.

-From about 1306 Masud, and the Seljuq Sultanate with him, disappears from the historical record.
-Although, latest findings in 2015 propose his grave has been identified in Samsun.
+By 1308, Mesud was dead, the last member of the Seljuks of Rum.

-According to Rustam Shukurov, Masud II "had dual Christian and Muslim identity, an identity which was further complicated by dual Turkic/Persian and Greek ethnic identity".
+According to Rustam Shukurov, Mesud II "had dual Christian and Muslim identity, an identity which was further complicated by dual Turkic/Persian and Greek ethnic identity".

+Findings in 2015 propose his grave has been identified in Samsun.